ryanfeathers/CryoEM_Scripts/README.md

 `repairpaths.py` can remove UIDs with with search and replace or the same functionality as `replacepaths.py`
 <pre>python repairpaths.py --i particles.star --o output.star --nouid </pre>

+`splitimageshift.py` writes out a star file for 9 imageshift groups by searching the rlnMicrographName column for a list of strings.
+Edit the list in the script to accommodate different image shift patterns
+<pre>python splitimageshift.py --i particles.star </pre>